LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Introduction

-of the standard \projectivegeometry\ is a convex body, its polar is the disk with equation $|ux+vy+wz| \geq h$, and its dual is the circle with equation $|ux+vy+wz| = h$.
-Similarly for finitely generated (pointed and full-dimensional) cones of the standard \projectivegeometry: the polar of the cone generated by the vectors $(u_i,v_i,w_i) \in \mathbb{S}^2$, $w_i >0$, is the polyhedral cone intersection of the half-spaces $u_ix+v_i y+ w_i z \geq 0$, $z\geq 0$.
-As illustrated in these examples the polar of a convex body is a convex body of the dual \projectivegeometry\ and its dual is the boundary of its polar, hence a double pseudoline; furthermore polarity extends to \oriented\ convex bodies : the polar of an \oriented\ convex body has a natural orientation, inherited from the orientation of the body, compatible with the reorientation operation (in the case where there is exactly one tangent through each boundary point and only one touching point per tangent the orientation of the polar inherited from the orientation $f$ is simply defined as the extension to the unit closed disk of the map that assigns to $u\in \mathbb{S}^1$ the tangent to the convex body through the boundary point $f(u)$ of $U$; the general case follows once observed that the set of boundary points through which pass a proper interval of tangents and the set of proper line-segments included in the boundary are both countable); as far as we know no proof of these basic facts are available in the literature~\cite{dghps-ctap-07,hmos-ccs-08,c-gcI-74,c-gcII-78,ck-gcIII-78,d-gcsp-52,d-cepp-76,d-crpns-55,gv-cspg-58,kw-actrb-71}; for completeness we offer proofs in Appendix~\ref{sectwo}.
-The last basic result to be mentioned is a complete characterization, up to homeomorphism, of the dual arrangement of a pair of disjoint convex bodies of a projective plane. \begin{theorem} Up to homeomorphism the dual arrangement of a pair of disjoint convex bodies of a projective plane is the unique arrangement of two double pseudolines that intersect in four transversal intersection points and induce a cellular decomposition of their underlying cross surface; in particular two disjoint convex bodies share exactly four common tangents, the arrangement of these four tangents is simple, and the set of lines missing the two bodies is nonempty.
+is a convex body, its polar is the disk with equation $|ux+vy+wz| \geq h$, and its dual is the circle with equation $|ux+vy+wz| = h$.
+Similarly for finitely generated (pointed and full-dimensional) cones of the standard projective plane: the polar of the cone generated by the vectors $(u_i,v_i,w_i) \in \mathbb{S}^2$, $w_i >0$, is the polyhedral cone intersection of the half-spaces $u_ix+v_i y+ w_i z \geq 0$, $z\geq 0$.
+As illustrated in these examples, a convex body of a projective plane is a closed topological disk, its polar is a convex body of the dual projective plane, and its dual is the boundary of its polar, hence a double pseudoline.
+Furthermore, polarity extends to oriented convex bodies: the polar of an oriented convex body has a natural orientation, inherited from the orientation of the body, compatible with the reorientation operation.
+(In the case where there is exactly one tangent through each boundary point and only one touching point per tangent the orientation of the polar inherited from the orientation $f$ is simply defined as the extension to the unit closed disk of the map that assigns to $u\in \mathbb{S}^1$ the tangent to the convex body through the boundary point $f(u)$ of $U$.
+The general case follows once it is observed that the set of boundary points through which passes a proper interval of tangents and the set of proper line segments included in the boundary are both countable.)
+Last but not least, we take for granted that, up to homeomorphism, the dual arrangement of a pair of disjoint convex bodies of a projective plane is the unique arrangement of two double pseudolines that intersect transversely in four points and induce a cellular decomposition of their underlying cross surface. \begin{theorem} A convex body of a projective plane is a topological disk, its polar is a convex body of the dual projective plane, and its dual is the boundary of its polar (hence a double pseudoline).
+Furthermore, up to homeomorphism, the dual arrangement of a pair of disjoint convex bodies of a projective plane is the unique cellular arrangement of two double pseudolines that intersect transversely in four points; in particular, two disjoint convex bodies share exactly four common tangents, the arrangement of these four tangents is simple, and the set of lines missing the two bodies is nonempty. \end{theorem} \begin{proof} No proofs of these basic properties are available in the literature on convexity in projective planes that we became aware~\cite{c-gcI-74,c-gcII-78,ck-gcIII-78, gv-cspg-58, d-crpns-55, dghps-ctap-07, d-cepp-76,d-gcsp-52, hmos-ccs-08,kw-actrb-71,s-opgfg-91}.
+For completeness we offer proofs in Appendix~\ref{sectwo}. \end{proof}